Kiryuumaru/python_application_builder/.github/instructions/code-quality.instructions.md

 ### Prohibited Comments

-- NEVER use `# TODO:` comments
+- NEVER use `// TODO:` comments
-- NEVER use `# HACK:` comments
+- NEVER use `// HACK:` comments
-- NEVER use `# FIXME:` comments
+- NEVER use `// FIXME:` comments
-- NEVER use `# type: ignore` without justification comment
+- NEVER use `#pragma warning disable`
+- NEVER use `[SuppressMessage]` attributes (exception: `[UnconditionalSuppressMessage]` for AOT/trimming when no workaround exists)
-- NEVER use `# noqa` without justification comment
+- NEVER use `var x = value!;` without justification comment
 - NEVER write comments referencing prompts: "As requested", "Per instruction", "Added because asked"
 - NEVER write comments referencing conversation: "As discussed", "Per our conversation", "Following the plan"
 - NEVER write meta-comments: "NEW:", "CHANGED:", "This is the fix"
-- NEVER write obvious descriptions: "Loop through list", "Return result", "Check if None"
+- NEVER write obvious descriptions: "Loop through list", "Return result", "Check if null"
 - NEVER write comments that would not make sense 2 years later without conversation context
+- NEVER write XML documentation on internal implementation classes
+- NEVER describe what code does when code is self-explanatory
+- NEVER ignore compiler warnings
+- NEVER suppress warnings instead of fixing root cause

 ### Required Comments